Dick Van Dyke: 2002–2025: Later career and television resurgence

 In 2010, Van Dyke appeared on a children's album titled Rhythm Train, with Red Hot Chili Peppers drummer Chad Smith and singer Leslie Bixler.
 Van Dyke raps on one of the album's tracks.
 In 2017, Van Dyke released his first solo album since 1963's Songs I Like.
 The album, Step (Back) In Time, was produced by Bill Bixler (who also played sax), with arrangements by Dave Enos (who also played bass) and features noted musicians John Ferraro (drums), Tony Guerrero (trumpet & vocal duet), Mark LeBrun (piano), Charley Pollard (trombone) and Leslie Bixler (vocals).

 Step (Back) In Time was released by BixMix Records and showcases Van Dyke in a jazz and big band setting on classic songs from the 1920s, 1930s and 1940s.
 Van Dyke recorded a duet single for Christmas 2017 with actress Jane Lynch.
 The song, "We're Going Caroling", was written and produced by Tony Guerrero for Lynch's KitschTone Records label as a digital-only release.

 In 2018, Van Dyke portrayed Mr. Dawes Jr. in Mary Poppins Returns.
 He had previously portrayed both Bert and Mr. Dawes Sr. (Mr. Dawes, Jr.'s late father), in the original film.
 For the Marvel Cinematic Universe television series, WandaVision, Van Dyke was consulted by the producers on how to emulate The Dick Van Dyke Show.

 In 2023, Van Dyke competed in season nine of The Masked Singer as "Gnome" and was the first to be eliminated.
 The episode had been promoted as "the most legendary, decorated and beloved unmasking in history".
 After Van Dyke revealed his identity, he received a lengthy standing ovation from the audience and judges.
 Before departing the stage, Van Dyke sang as an encore of his part in the song "Supercalifragilisticexpialidocious" from Mary Poppins, in which he starred.
 At age 97, Van Dyke became the oldest person ever to compete on the series.
 In April of the same year, it was announced Van Dyke would guest-appear on Days of Our Lives for several episodes.
 On December 21, 2023, he was honored with a CBS special, Dick Van Dyke: 98 Years of Magic, celebrating his 98th birthday.

-In December 2024, Van Dyke starred in the music video for the Coldplay song "All My Love".
+On December 13, 2024, in celebration of his 99th birthday, Van Dyke starred in the music video for the Coldplay song "All My Love".
 He produced the video with his wife, actress Arlene Silver.

+2025–present: Centenarity and later

+In December 2025, two documentaries about Van Dyke were released in honor of his 100th birthday: Starring Dick Van Dyke, which aired as part of the American Masters series on PBS on December 12, 2025, and Dick Van Dyke: 100th Celebration, which was released in theaters from December 13 to 14, 2025.